-Anne Marie Macari, a poet and essayist, is the author of five books, including the forthcoming Heaven Beneath (Persea, 2020), as well as her most recent book, Red Deer (Persea, 2015).
+Anne Marie Macari, a poet and essayist, is the author of five books, including Heaven Beneath (Persea, 2020) and Red Deer (Persea, 2015).
 Her first book, Ivory Cradle, won the prestigious American Poetry Review Honickman First Book Prize in 2000.
 Her work has been featured in numerous magazines and has been widely anthologized.

 A teacher of writing at the graduate level, Anne Marie founded the Drew University MFA Program in Poetry & Poetry in Translation.
-She has read her work all over the country as well as in England, Austria, and the Czech Republic, where she taught at the Prague Summer Seminar several times.
-A book of her selected poems translated into Bengali is forthcoming in the spring of 2019.
+She has read her work all over the country, as well as in England, Austria, and the Czech Republic, where she taught at the Prague Summer Seminar several times.
+A book of her selected poems translated into Bengali was published in 2019.

 Anne Marie serves as president of the board of Alice James Books, a small, thriving press started in 1973 as a cooperative press dedicated to publishing women and other marginalized poets.

 Kara Manners is a Queens resident, raised in Forest Hills and currently living in Rego Park.
 Kara went to Forest Hills High School, followed by Hunter College for undergrad, and graduated from LIU with a Master’s in Urban Education.
 She has been in banking for about 15 years.
 Kara began her career at Astoria Federal Savings and came full circle when she left TD Bank in 2013 to rejoin Astoria under the leadership of James Griffin, which was later acquired by Sterling National Bank.
 Kara currently sits on the Board of NHS of Northern Queens and volunteers at various organizations including BUILD NYC and Junior Achievement.
 Kara has been in her current role as Regional CRA Officer since June of 2018.